 Environmental Health Services

 There are substantial disparities in health status between AI/ANs and the rest of the U.S. population, especially for illness and injury rates.
-For instance, in 2013 the rate of Spotted Fever Rickettsiosis in the AI/AN population was nearly double the rate for whites and over eight times higher than the rate for blacks.
+For instance, in 2018 the rate of West Nile virus in the AI/AN population was over two times higher than other races combined.
 Implementation of effective environmental health and injury prevention strategies can substantially reduce disease and injury rates.
-For example, as the number of IHS services provided to food service establishments and drinking water systems increased 101%, the incidence of food and waterborne diseases in the U.S decreased 72% (see graph).
+For example, as the number of services provided by IHS to food service establishments and drinking water systems increased 129%, the rate of food and waterborne diseases in the U.S decreased 78% (graph).

 For referral to the appropriate spokesperson, contact the IHS Public Affairs Staff at 301-443-3593.